 - The faculty have backgrounds in Neuroradiology, Neurosurgery, and Neurology, bringing differing areas of expertise to a truly multispecialty practice

 - UTSW Hospitals and Parkland Memorial Hospital represent two of the few comprehensive stroke centers in the Dallas-Fort Worth metroplex

-- Extensive clinical participation in cases performed Parkland Memorial Hospital (870 beds), Clements University Hospital (460 beds), Zale Lipshy University Hospital (148 beds), and Children’s Health℠ (487 beds)
+- Extensive clinical participation in cases performed Parkland Memorial Hospital (870 beds), Clements University Hospital (460 beds), Zale Lipshy Pavilion (148 beds), and Children’s Health℠ (487 beds)